 The 200-baht fee applies to all 18 designated dive spots.
 This is not a new regulation, but relaxed in enforcement and administration as staff were sporadic when it came to collections.

-As from the 17th July 2017 it has been stated by local media that scuba diving park fee collection will resume, and all scuba divers and non diving passengers on diving boats that visit Phi Phi from Phuket will be required to pay Marine park fees.
+As from the 17th July 2017 i the collection of scuba diving park fee resumed, and all scuba divers and non diving passengers on diving boats that visit Phi Phi from Phuket will be required to pay Marine park fees.
 Obviously when the fees collections are enforced this will then see prices rising for any scuba diving trips running from Phuket to Phi Phi island.